Snowpark ML Modeling: ML Model Development¶

 method.
 This creates a temporary user-defined function to run the model in your Snowflake

 virtual warehouse.
-This function is automatically deleted at the end of your Snowpark ML session (for example, when your
+This function is automatically deleted at the end of your Snowflake session (for example, when your

-script ends or when you close your Jupyter notebook).
+script ends or when you close your notebook).

 To keep the user-defined function after your session ends, you can create it manually.
 See the Quickstart on the topic for further information.

-The Snowpark ML model registry, an upcoming feature, also supports persistent models and makes finding and deploying them easier.
-For early access to documentation on this feature, contact your Snowflake representative.
+The Snowflake model registry also supports persistent models and makes finding and deploying them easier.
+See Snowflake Model Registry.

 Pipeline for Multiple Transformations¶